 D. The immediate supervisor will consider the issue and provide the student with a written decision within 10 working days of receiving the written grievance.
 If the matter is not resolved at the level of the immediate supervisor, the grievance may be appealed to the second-level supervisor, continuing through the employee’s supervising administrators, in succession, until a resolution is obtained or until the appeal reaches the administrator who reports to the unit vice president.

 E. The administrator who reports to the unit vice president will consider the issue and provide the student with a written decision within 10 working days of receiving the written grievance.
 This administrator’s decision will be final.

-F. A student may at any stage of the process consult with the dean of Student Life and Service-Learning to obtain advice regarding the grievance process.
+F. A student may at any stage of the process consult with the Associate Vice President of Student Engagement or their designee to obtain advice regarding the grievance process.